moveit/moveit_tutorials/doc/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

 Moving Joints or in Null Space
 ++++++++++++++++++++++++++++++++++
-You can use the **Joints** tab to control single joints and to move the redundant joints of 7-DOF robots.
+You can use the **Joints** tab to move single joints and the redundant joints of 7-DOF robots.
 Try moving the "null space exploration" slider as shown in the animation below.

 .. image:: rviz_joints_nullspace.webm
    :width: 700px